 Sell, Sell, Sell

-If all you’ve got say is salesy then nobody is going to listen.
+If all you’ve got to say is sales then nobody is going to listen.
 Your messages should above all else be human.
 There needs to be a good balance between emotion and rationality in your content.
 The tone is also just as important concerning the current context of the world in which it sits.
-Many businesses are currently struggling through the COVID-19 pandemic and so this is something to be sensitive to.
+Many businesses make this communication mistake.

 An audience is much more likely to be receptive to the offer of lending a hand – not making a sale.
 A posture of support spotlights the message that your company is there and ready to face customer or client challenges head-on.